mfukar/mfukar.github.com/_posts/2014-02-22-Apple-SSL-bug.md

       it.
 Does that sound right?

-* The commit that introduced it seems like it copy/pasted the `goto fail;` line there, probably on accident.
+* The commit that introduced it seems like it copy/pasted the `goto fail;` line there, possibly by accident.
 If someone skimmed through the patch it's quite unlikely they wouldn't wonder about its presence.

 More than anything, this makes me rethink about the tools people trust to do their jobs